The $(p,q)$ property in families of $d$-intervals and $d$-trees: The -property in families of homogeneous -intervals

-\begin{theorem} If a family $H$ of $d$-intervals satisfies the $(p,q)$-property, then \end{theorem} \begin{proof} By removing and duplicating edges in $H$ we may assume that $H$ is a multiset $\{h_1,\dots,h_n\}$ in which each $h_i$ has multiplicity $a_i$, with $m = \sum_{i=1}^n a_i$, and that $\tau^*(H) = \nu^*(H)= m/r$, where $r$ is the maximal number of edges in $H$ with a non-empty intersection.
+\begin{theorem} If a family $H$ of homogeneous $d$-intervals satisfies the $(p,q)$-property for some fixed integer constants $p\ge q>1$, then \end{theorem} \begin{proof} By removing and duplicating edges in $H$ we may assume that $H$ is a multiset $\{h_1,\dots,h_n\}$ in which each $h_i$ has multiplicity $a_i$, with $m = \sum_{i=1}^n a_i$, and that $\tau^*(H) = \nu^*(H)= m/r$, where $r$ is the maximal number of edges in $H$ with a non-empty intersection.
 Then clearly $r\ge a_i$ for every $1\le i \le n$.
 Moreover, since a subset of $p$ elements in $H$ in which no two elements are copies of the same edge must contain some $q$ elements that intersect, we have also $r\ge q$.

 For $1\le i \le n$ and $1\le j \le a_i$ Denote by $h_{i,j}$ the $j-$th copy of $h_i$ in $H$.
 Let $T$ be the family of all subsets of cardinality $p$ of $H$ of the form $t=\{h_{i_1,j_1},\dots,h_{i_p,j_p}\}$, with $i_u\neq i_v$ for all $1\le u < v \le p$.
 Since $r\ge a_i$ we have